kylelin23/DayLog/README.md

 # DayLog

 ## Project Description:
-The goal of this app is to help people journal their thoughts in an easy and organized fashion consistently.
+The goal of this app is to help people consistently journal their thoughts in an easy and organized fashion.

 **Technologies Used:**
 React, MongoDB